ctab2labo/TweakSetupTool/README.md

 # DchaTweakSetupTool For Android
 This app is for android.

-If you are finding for Linux, use [this](https://github.com/ctab2labo/dchatweakappinstaller).
+If you are looking Linux version, you can use [this](https://github.com/ctab2labo/dchatweakappinstaller).

 # System Requirements
 OS: Android 5.1